 - Explain how the results of the deception will be evaluated

-- If the study involves use of audio or videotaping an individual participant, give the participant an opportunity to withdraw his/her consent for use of the tapes and, potentially, withdraw from the study all together, after the true purpose of the study is revealed.The IRB suggests that participants be given at least 48 hours to make this decision and provide contact information for whom participants should contact regarding their withdrawal from the study.
-This option must be given to participants even if they were video or audiotaped during a focus group or during an experiment involving other participants.
+- If the study involves use of audio or video-recording an individual participant, give the participant an opportunity to withdraw his/her consent for use of the recordings and, potentially, withdraw from the study all together, after the true purpose of the study is revealed.The IRB suggests that participants be given at least 48 hours to make this decision and provide contact information for whom participants should contact regarding their withdrawal from the study.
+This option must be given to participants even if they were video or audio-recorded during a focus group or during an experiment involving other participants.
 If a participant decides to withdraw, the PI must use video editing tools to make an individual who withdraws unidentifiable.
-If tools are not available, the PI cannot use the video or audiotape.
+If tools are not available, the PI cannot use the video or audio recording.

 Consider adding the following, additional elements, to the debriefing statement:

 - Provide references/website for further reading on the topic

 - Emphasize that it was the not the gullibility of the participant but rather the skill of the experimenter that is responsible for the success of the deception (Sloan & Hull, 2006).

 - If the study did not involve use of audio or video recording but involves sensitive topics, it may be appropriate to give participants an opportunity to withdraw their consent to participate.

 In addition to the elements included in the debriefing statement, consider adding the following elements to the oral debriefing that takes place after the participant has completed the study: